 These monitors are easy to use and read.
 Most digital monitors are portable and can

 be used with one hand.
-Keep in mind that digital monitors are sensitive to body movement
+Keep in mind that digital monitors are sensitive to body movement.

-and don't work well on certain people.
+They don't work well on certain people.
 They also need batteries and can be expensive.

-Tips for purchasing a blood pressure monitor
+Tips for buying a blood pressure monitor

-as reliable as the upper arm monitors.
+are not as reliable as the upper arm monitors.

 Check your monitor's reading with your healthcare provider's reading when the device